What Is Pelvic Pain?

-- Pain onset, and whether it may be attributed to recent specific events such as an injury.
+- When your pain started, and whether you can trace it back to recent events, such as an injury.

-- The location of the pain; e.g. in the front or posterior portions of the region.
-This may help the doctor forge a link between a specific organ or tissue type and the pain experienced.
+- The location of your pain, such as in the front or posterior portions of the region.
+This may help your doctor forge a link between a specific organ or tissue type and the pain experienced.

-- Factors that may be associated with the pain.
+- Other factors that could be causing your pain.
 For example, pain that arises from lying or sitting in a particular position may indicate hip joint pain or bone damage.

-Techniques to diagnose pelvic pain may include examination by a physician, and various laboratory tests (of blood, tissue, or urine).
-Non-invasive imaging techniques such as computed tomography (CT) or ultrasound may also be effective in some conditions.
+Beyond this, your doctor will examine you and may run a number of different laboratory tests, such as blood, tissue, or urine.
+Non-invasive imaging techniques such as computed tomography (CT) or ultrasound may also be effective for some conditions.